-Once you’ve quantified all of these things, build them into your forecast.
-You want everything to be itemized, so that you can understand the forecast in as granular a level as possible.
+Once you’ve quantified these things, build them into your forecast.
+You want everything to be itemized, so you can understand the forecast in as granular a level as possible.
 Different stakeholders in the company will likely want to understand different aspects of the forecast, so it behooves you to be able to zoom in or out as far as needed.

 Keys to success in sales forecasting

 - Collaborative.
 Leaders should synthesize input from a variety of sales roles, business units, and regions.
-Frontline sales teams can be of great value here, providing a pulse on the market you hadn’t considered before.
+Frontline sales teams can be of great value here, providing a perspective on the market you hadn’t considered before.

 - Data-driven.
 Predictive analytics can reduce the impact of subjectivity, which is often more backward-looking than forward-looking.
 Using common data definitions and baselines will foster alignment and save time.

 - Produced in real time.
-Investing in real-time capability to course-correct or reforecast allows sales leaders to quickly gain insight so they can make more informed decisions.
+Investing in the real-time capability to course-correct or reforecast allows sales leaders to quickly gain insight so they can make more informed decisions.
 This enables them to quickly and accurately update the forecast based on demand or market changes.

-- Single-sourced, with multiple views.
+- Single-sourced with multiple views.
 Generating the forecast as a single source of data gives you great visibility into rep, region, and company performance, and helps align different business functions across the organization.

 - Improved over time.
 Use the insights provided by an improved sales forecasting process to create more refined future forecasts where accuracy improves over time against a set of accuracy goals.

-- Accuracy and Mistrust.
+Accuracy and mistrust

 When companies use spreadsheets for sales forecasting, they can run into issues with accuracy, which in turn creates a less trustworthy forecast.
-These issues with accuracy can be exacerbated by:

 Sales forecasts can be especially difficult to produce when inefficiencies are built into the forecasting process.
 For example, when a forecast has multiple owners, or the forecast process is not clearly spelled out with a standard set of rules, there can be disputes about how the forecast will be produced.
-Similarly, if inputs into the forecast are not reconciled before the forecast is produced, the forecast itself may be subject to many revisions, which can reduce trust in the forecast if versions are rolled out and then revised.

 To forecast across the enterprise, a company needs different elements from each business function.
 Here’s what different functions can contribute to the sales forecast: